azaleasf/flexquery_datastore/README.md

 ## Usage

-The main use of this gem is to help gain access to data in a RetailPro 8 or RetailPro 9 system so you can build your own tools on top of RetailPro, or migrate all of your existing RetailPro data to a new inventory management system.
+The main use of this gem is to help gain access to data in a Retail Pro 8 or Retail Pro 9 system so you can build your own tools on top of Retail Pro, or migrate all of your existing Retail Pro data to a new inventory management system.

 This gem does not interface directly with RetailPro, instead it communicates with the DataStore product offered by [FlexQuery](flexquery.com).
 It provides an ORM mapping on top of the DataStore database.